LimaGuilherme/what-is-your-band-favorite-word-api/README.md

 Then acess https://genius.com/api-clients setup your APP infos at "New Api Client".
 Then go to "ALL Api Clients" and look for "Generate Acess Token".

+# Use CLI

+Config Credentials - You must provide your credentials only once, you will need your SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET, GENIUS_ACCESS_TOKEN (all required)

+    $ python commands.py config-credentials

+Top Words - You must provide the name of artist or band (required), and the number of top terms you desire (required)

+    $ python commands.py get-top-words

+Help commands - To see available commands

+    $ python commands.py --help

+Help get-top-words - To see command parameters

+    $ python commands.py get-top-words --help

+Help conf-credentials - To see command parameters

+    $ python commands.py config-credentials --help

 # Setting using Docker

     $ cp .env.sample .env #change your variables